Tips for the First-Time Business Traveler

 Q: Where do you like to go on vacation?

-A: We love to travel and go to different destinations, but my favorite place in Mexico.
+A: We love to travel and go to different destinations, but my favorite place is Mexico.
 I’m also from New Jersey.

 Q: Do you have any tips for travelers to your city?